14 Facts About The Muppet Christmas Carol

 1. IT WAS THE FIRST MUPPET MOVIE MADE WITHOUT JIM HENSON.

 The man behind the Muppets passed away on May 16, 1990 at the age of 53.
 The Muppet Christmas Carol debuted on December 11, 1992 with Steve Whitmire taking over Kermit the Frog for Henson.
-The film is dedicated to Henson and his recently deceased collaborator Richard Hunt, who'd long performed Scooter, Beaker, Janice, Statler, and Sweetums, and passed away on January 7, 1992.
+The film is dedicated to Henson and his longtime collaborator Richard Hunt, who performed Scooter, Beaker, Janice, Statler, and Sweetums, and passed away on January 7, 1992.

 2. IT WAS BRIAN HENSON'S FEATURE DIRECTORIAL DEBUT.